VincentVanlaer/mesa-school-labs/content/thursday/lab-2.md

 ```
 </details>

 The text summary panel gives information about the current state of the model.
-You can chose what information you want to be displayed.
+You can choose what information you want to be displayed.
 Let's start with: age, current time step, luminosity, effective temperature, radius, mass, h1 and he4 abundances in the core, luminosity associated with h1 and he4 burning.
 Find the corresponding MESA variable names and add it to the `inlist_pgstar` file below the line `!
 Add text panel`.

 <details class="hx-border hx-border-blue-200 dark:hx-border-blue-200 hx-rounded-md hx-my-2">
 <summary class="hx-bg-blue-100 dark:hx-bg-neutral-800 hx-text-blue-900 dark:hx-text-blue-200 hx-p-2 hx-m-0 hx-cursor-pointer">